thakumar/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 <!-- SN4410 PLATFORM IS PLANNED TO AUG21 (CL4.4.1?)

 {{< tab "SN4410">}}
-SN4410 24xQSFP28-DD (100GbE) interfaces only supprts NRZ encoding and wll speeds down to 1G.<br> The 8xQSFP-DD (400GbE) interfaces supports both PAM4 and NRZ encodings with all speeds down to 1G.<br> For lower speeds, PAM4 automaticaly converted to NRZ encoding.<br>
+SN4410 24xQSFP28-DD (100GbE) interfaces only support NRZ encoding and wll speeds down to 1G.<br> The 8xQSFP-DD (400GbE) interfaces support both PAM4 and NRZ encodings with all speeds down to 1G.<br> For lower speeds, PAM4 automatically converted to NRZ encoding.<br>
 The 24xQSFP28-DD ports can breakout into 2xQSFP28 (2x100GbE) using special 2x100GbE breakout cable, or 4xSFP28 (4x25GbE).<br>
 The top 4xQSFP-DD ports can breakout into 8xSFP56 (8x50GbE).
 But, in this case, the adjacent 4xQSFP-DD ports will be blocked.<br>
 All the 8xQSFP-DD ports can breakout into 4xQSFP56 (4x100GbE), or 2xQSFP56 (2x200GbE) without blocking ports.